Gavin Wang

 Undergraduate at JHU

 Hello!
 I’m Gavin Wang, a junior Physics major at Johns Hopkins University.
 I’m broadly interested in exoplanets and research them with a variety of methods.
-My current projects include brown dwarf high-resolution spectroscopy with Jerry Xuan, precise mass measurement of an evaporating hot Saturn with William Balmer, and testing planet formation models by measuring the properties of two young planets.
-I am also been developing statistical techniques with Dr. Néstor Espinoza to reduce 1/f noise in JWST’s near-IR detectors.
+My current projects include brown dwarf high-resolution spectroscopy with Jerry Xuan, direct imaging of potentially the coldest exoplanet with William Balmer, and testing planet formation models by measuring the properties of two planets in the youngest multi-transiting system.
+I am also developing statistical techniques with Dr. Néstor Espinoza to reduce 1/f noise in JWST’s near-IR detectors.
+In the upcoming summer, I’ll be working with Dr. Jessica Spake on atmospheric escape.